ThatGravyBoat/Craftify/readme.md

 - Go to Craftify's settings by going into a world and running /craftify
   - or if you use ModMenu, you can go to the settings by clicking on the mod in ModMenu and clicking the sliders icon.

-- Change the mod mode to Cider
+- Change the mod mode to Spotify

 - Go to the login tab and click Login